Slovenia legal and accounting and tax considerations in 2022

 - The labor regulations require each employee to receive their employment contract in both Slovenian and, if applicable in another language they can understand;

 - The maximum probation (trial) period cannot exceed six months.
-During trial period the minimum termination notice cannot be less than one month;
+During trial period the minimum termination notice cannot be less than one month.
+Only in few specified cases, including i) criminal offence and ii) gross negligence, the employer is allowed to terminate without prior notice;

 - The minimum wage in Slovenia is fixed at €790 from June 2015;